 Can I get EI if I quit my job?

 It depends.
-If you choose to leave your job, you can only get Employment Insurance (EI) if you have just cause for leaving.
-“Just cause” means that you have no other reasonable choice except to leave your job.
+If you choose to leave your job, you can only get Employment Insurance (EI) if you have “” for leaving.
+This means that you have no other reasonable choice except to leave your job.

 There are many different situations that might give you just cause for leaving your job.
 Some examples are: